lukso-network/docs/docs/standards/universal-profile/08-lsp10-received-vaults.md

 }
 ```

-This key represents an array key listing all the vaults you currently own.

 ### LSP10VaultsMap

+This key represents a map key holding:

+- the index in the [`LSP10Vaults[]`](#lsp10vaults-) Array where the received vaults addresses are stored.
+- an [ERC165 interface ID](https://eips.ethereum.org/EIPS/eip-165) to easily identify the standard used by each vault smart contract (without the need to query the assets contracts directly).

+The key `LSP10VaultsMap` also helps to prevent adding duplications to the Array, when automatically added via smart contract (_e.g.:_ a [LSP1-UniversalReceiverDelegate](./02-lsp1-universal-receiver-delegate.md)).

 ```json
 {